Trump Argues E. Jean Carroll Verdict Should Be Thrown Out Because Of Airplane Law

 He gets away with everything, so maybe this will work too?

-On Friday, while his son Barron was starting his first week of college over at NYU, probably taking Gender Studies classes in between smoking jays with the Naughty Knitters Club, his daddy was a few blocks downtown, trying to weasel out of his $5 million judgment in the E. Jean Carroll defamation case.
+On Friday, while his son Barron was starting his first week of college over at NYU, probably taking Gender Studies classes in between smoking jays with the Naughty Knitters Club, his daddy was a few blocks downtown, trying to weasel out of his $5 million sexual assault judgment in the E. Jean Carroll defamation case.

 Which is not to be confused with the $83.3 million judgment (with interest) that Trump also got for defaming her.
 Or Trump’s appeal for his New York civil fraud judgment, which is now up to $476 million, and is on the schedule for September 26.

-No, Friday’s appeal was a 22-minute hearing about how the first E. Jean defamation judgment was so unfair to Trump, because prosecutors brought in evidence from two other women, Jessica Leeds and Natasha Stoynoff, who testified that the nasty creep pulled the same “like he had 40 zillion hands” pouncing ambush of non-consensual groping, followed by the same denying-and-defaming routine with them.
+No, Friday’s appeal was a 22-minute hearing about how the first E. Jean assault judgment was so unfair to Trump, because prosecutors brought in evidence from two other women, Jessica Leeds and Natasha Stoynoff, who testified that the nasty creep pulled the same “like he had 40 zillion hands” pouncing ambush of non-consensual groping, followed by the same denying-and-defaming routine with them.
 And, argued Emil Bove and Todd Blanche in their brief, it’s all very unfair to Trump because George Conway exists, it allegedly happened a long time ago, and also Jessica Leeds claimed to have been groped on an airplane, and airplane groping doesn’t count!
 For real.
 It’s right there on page 22 of their brief!

 Leeds’ testimony adequately described violations of 18 U.S.C. §§ 2241(a) and 2244(a), which are part of chapter 109A.
 SPA.27 n.12.
 The fatal flaw in this reasoning is that those provisions are limited to conduct undertaken in the “special maritime and territorial jurisdiction of the United States,” as defined in 18 U.S.C. § 7, and prisons.
 Airspace is not part of the “special maritime and territorial jurisdiction” unless the plane is “in flight over the high seas, or over any other waters.